What are Cialdini’s 7 principles of persuasion?

 Examples of the power of commitment:

-- Retailers who have sustainability as a core value may persuade like-mind shoppers to commit to the brand and build loyalty.
+- Retailers who have sustainability as a core value may persuade like-minded shoppers to commit to the brand and build loyalty.

 - Retailers or brands include ‘add-to-cart’ options such as ‘save for later’, which adds a subtle commitment to the individual.